brezaei/PoseTrack_ActionClassification/README.md

 ```

 ## Input
 Input of the action classification is either pose heatmaps or keypoints of the target human whose action is to be classified in a video clip.

 the length of the input video clips can be the same or varied.
 #### Hint:
-For the input of the action classification you can use the putput of any pose estimation network on your raw video with slight changes in the global parameters of the code which are explained in the relative snippet.
+For the input of the action classification you can use the input of any pose estimation network on your raw video with slight changes in the global parameters of the code which are explained in the relative snippet.
 For example we used the pretrined network provided in the following repository in order to get the pose results.
 https://github.com/facebookresearch/DetectAndTrack

 ## Citation